alttch/busrt/README.md

 send.qos.processed/rpc.call benchmarks (e.g. [simple
 RPC](https://gist.github.com/divi255/e166673c5bc8cb833456a0acf6d951bf) build
 with one of the fastest, but still HTTP framework [Hyper](https://hyper.rs)).

 Handler benchmarks over HTTP usually require an additional abstraction layer (e.g. web sockets), which makes things even more worse.

+Comparison of "qos.no" stages is useless, as HTTP always must return some response, even if it is has no content.

 ## About the authors